Oneirical/bevy_tgfp/SPELLS.md

 TRAIL: also target everything in the way of the moving marked entities
 SPREAD: every entity spreads orthogonally
 REPEAT: the following praxes are executed 5 times in a row
+DELAY: The effect only happens after X turns

 PARACEON: Invincibility for 1 turn
 GYVJI: Bash into walls in direction of last move